-Yekaterinburg blows my mind.
-You never hear anyone saying “I’m so excited for my Yekaterinburg vacation, I can’t wait".
-There are only so many people that visit this city willingly.
-People sent there by their companies on business trips.
+Yekaterinburg (alternatively sometimes also named Ekaterinburg) blows my mind.
+You never hear anyone saying “I’m so excited for my Yekaterinburg vacation, I can’t wait”.
+But there are more people than you would expect who visit this city willingly.
+You have people sent there for business by their companies.
 Locals struck by nostalgia.
 Those weirdoes who travel to remote places looking for god-knows-what.
 Most of them are pleasantly surprised by how cool this city is.
 It’s like New York, but in the middle of nowhere.
 It’s the largest city/capital of the Ural region.
 The Ural Mountains are that giant range that separates the “civilized Russia” from the rest of Russia.
 They’re also considered the border between Europe and Asia.
 Doesn’t sound like that great of a place to settle in, right?
-The redeeming quality of Ural is that it’s rich in natural resources, particularly in metal.
-People have excavated casting molds from the Bronze Age and ironworks are in these peoples’ DNA.
+The redeeming quality of the Ural is that it’s rich in natural resources, particularly in metal.
+People have excavated casting moulds from the Bronze Age and ironworks are in these peoples’ DNA.
 The city was founded in 1723 by Peter the Great and named after his second wife Empress Catherine I; not to be confused with Catherina the Great.
 That was actually Tsarina Catherine II, who seized power only decades later.
 Yekaterinburg became an industrial giant in a matter of years.
 They eventually built a railway connecting west with the east.
 Yekaterinburg ended up as one of the “Gateways of Asia” like Singapore.
-Trade took over metalworks as the city’s main source of income.
+Trade took over metal works as the city’s main source of income.
 At least to a degree, the industry was still important, just less profitable.